-- Contaminated water supplies, such as recreational lakes, swimming pools, wells, and water stored on cruise ships
+- Water that is not clean, such as lakes, swimming pools, wells, and water stored on cruise ships

-- Raw or improperly steamed shellfish, especially clams and oysters
+- Raw or poorly steamed shellfish, such as clams and oysters

-- Food and drinks prepared by infected food handlers who do not wash their hands properly after using the bathroom
+- Food and drinks made by food handlers with the infection who do not wash their hands well after using the bathroom

 - Surfaces, such as a door knob